imcf/auto-tx/README.md

 ### Grace Location Cleanup

 After a transfer has completed, the service moves all folders of that transfer into one subfolder inside the `$ManagedDirectory/DONE/<username>/` location.
-Grace location checks are done
+The subfolders are named with a timestamp `YYYY-MM-DD__hh-mm-ss`.
+The grace location checks are done
  - at service startup
  - after a transfer has finished
  - once every *configurable* hours